-The Sabbath, also referred to as shabbat [sha-but] (as it is called in Hebrew) or shabbos [sha-bos] (as it is called in Yiddish), is one of the most important parts of the Jewish faith.
-Jews are required to refrain from various acts of 'work' on the Sabbath, in commemoration of G-d creating the world in six days and 'resting' on the seventh day of creation.
-Jews traditionally attend synagogue services with the family on the Sabbath and celebrate the day in the company of family and friends with festive meals
+The Sabbath, also referred to as shabbat [sha-bat] (as it is called in Hebrew) or shabbos [sha-bus] is one of the most important parts of the Jewish faith.
+Jews are required to refrain from various acts of 'work' on the Sabbath, in commemoration

-- For mainly Orthodox Jews, non-emergency crimes will usually be reported only after the Sabbath or the festival has ended. - Orthodox Jews will be unwilling to write statements or sign their names on the Sabbath or festivals. - Orthodox Jews will not use the telephone on the Sabbath or festivals, except in emergencies. - Jews who are not Orthodox, who do not strictly observe the Sabbath or festivals, will be willing to report non-emergencies, to sign their name, use their phone, car etc.
+- For most ultra-observant Jews, non-emergency crimes will usually be reported only after the Sabbath or a festival has ended - Orthodox Jews will be unwilling to write statements or sign their names on the Sabbath or festivals. - Orthodox Jews will not use the telephone on the Sabbath or festivals, except in emergencies. - Jews who are not Orthodox, who do not strictly observe the Sabbath or festivals, will be willing to report nonemergencies, to sign their name, use their phone, car etc.

 What is considered as 'work'?
-Taken in a modern context, Orthodox

-Jews refrain from activities such as:
+Taken in a modern context, Orthodox Jews refrain from activities such as: